lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 contract CustomUniversalReceiverDelegate is LSP1UniversalReceiverDelegateUP  {

     /**
-    * @param asset The address of the asset being sent to the UniversalProfile.
+    * @param asset The address of the asset being transferred to the UniversalProfile.
     * @param asset The address disallowing receiving assets.
     */
     error ReceivingAssetsNotAllowed(address asset, address recipient);